JayH5/alpine-pypy/README.md

 # alpine-pypy
 Docker-based builds for [PyPy](http://pypy.org) on [Alpine Linux](http://www.alpinelinux.org).

 These are **unofficial** builds maintained by one person who hasn't yet figured out how to automate builds that take 1hr+ on dedicated VMs without spending lots of money.
 For downloads, see the [releases](https://github.com/JayH5/alpine-pypy/releases) page.
-For Docker images, see the [`JayH5/docker-alpine-pypy`](https://github.com/JayH5/docker-alpine-pypy/).
+For the Docker images used to build PyPy see this [Docker Hub page](https://hub.docker.com/r/jamiehewland/alpine-pypy-build/).
+For Docker images that use these PyPy builds, see the [`JayH5/docker-alpine-pypy`](https://github.com/JayH5/docker-alpine-pypy/) repository.

 Currently, PyPy is only built for [glibc](https://www.gnu.org/software/libc/)/GNU-based Linux distributions, namely, Debian and Ubuntu.
 Recently, the Alpine Linux distribution has been gaining in popularity as a base OS for containers, due to its small size and container-friendly tools.
 A big way that Alpine achieves its small size is through its use of [musl](https://www.musl-libc.org) as its C standard library and [BusyBox](https://busybox.net) as its set of Unix tools.
 This means that PyPy binaries compiled for glibc/GNU are not compatible with Alpine Linux.